 The Psychological Services Program provides short term psychological interventions for financially disadvantaged people with non-crisis, non-chronic, moderate mental health conditions or for people who have attempted, or at risk of suicide or self-harm.
-This program particulary targets a number of hard to reach groups including children.
-From the 1st July 2017 to 30th June 2018:
+This program particularly targets several hard to reach groups including children.
+From the 1st July 2018 to 30th June 2019: